-- Add a RemoteGroup resource in the ApacheGroup service group (in cluster 1). - 2 Link the resources such that the Web server resource depends on the RemoteGroup resource.
+- 1 Add a RemoteGroup resource in the ApacheGroup service group (in cluster 1). - 2 Link the resources such that the Web server resource depends on the RemoteGroup resource.

-- Configure the following RemoteGroup resource items to monitor or manage the service group that contains the database resource: - IpAddress:
+- 3 Configure the following RemoteGroup resource items to monitor or manage the service group that contains the database resource: - IpAddress:

-Set to the IP address or DNS name of a node in cluster 2.
+Set to the IP address or DNS name of a node in cluster2.
 You can also set this to a virtual IP address.

 - GroupName Set to OracleGroup.

 - ControlMode Set to OnOff.

 - Username Set to the name of a user having administrative privileges for OracleGroup.

 - Password Encrypted password for defined in Username.
-Encrypt the password using the vcsencrypt -agent command.
+Encrypt the password using

 - VCSSysName